Innov8ion-developer/pokebot/README.md

 Now you have Entities, you can tag them in your Intent, see also screenshot below
 ![Alt text](/../screenshots/part2/Picture19.png?raw=true "")

-Now you can ask questions about Pokemon you did not train
+Now ask a question about a Pokemon you did not train.
+This will trigger a default fallback scenario
 ![Alt text](/../screenshots/part2/Picture20.png?raw=true "")

-Check the bot log
+Check the bot log on the "Monitor" tab
 ![Alt text](/../screenshots/part2/Picture21.png?raw=true "")

 ## Create a new skill ##